Google Fiber Internet in Texas at a Glance

 Google Fiber Network Performance and Smart Features

-Google Fiber includes a WiFi 6 mesh router system with enough nodes to cover your home, intelligent network management through the Google Fiber app, and built-in network security features.
+Google Fiber includes a WiFi 6 mesh router system with enough nodes to cover your home, intelligent network management through the Google Fiber app.
+Built-in network security features.
 The app provides real-time speed monitoring, device management, parental controls, and guest network configuration.
 No equipment rental fees apply, as all hardware is included with the service plan.
 Google Fiber is expanding into new metropolitan areas with plans to reach millions of additional households through 2027.

 Tips for Getting the Best Internet Experience